Healthy Homes Assessment Pirimai

 Rental Property Home Assessments Pirimai

-Property rental areas that are affected with Health Homes Standard.
+Property rental areas that are affected to Healthy Homes Standard.
 Healthy Homes Standard in Pirimai include each:

 • Living Room